WolfSecV1/ProLancer/README.md

 ---

-# 🎨 ProLancer
+# 🎨 Lancer

-A soon to be modern, OpenGL-powered collaborative canvas — inspired by Krita but built for freelancers, real-time tools, and smooth drawing.
+A soon to be modern, OpenGL-powered canvas — built for freelancers, real-time tools, and smooth drawing.

-> Built with Qt + QOpenGL, hand-coded geometry, and future-proof vibes.
+> Built with Qt + QOpenGL, hand-coded geometry, and more features to come.

 ---